 Applicants are permitted to re-apply to TCIS after 3 months; however, the standardized test may not be administered before 12 months have passed since the previous testing date.
 They must repay the application fee.
-In the case where there is a limited number of seats, students will be admitted on a first-come-first-served basis.
+In the case where there is a limited number of seats, students will be admitted on a first-come-first-served basis or placed on a waiting list.